mike-whypred/financial-data-analysis/docs/Data Formats/JSON.md

 # JSON

 JSON (JavaScript Object Notation) is a lightweight data interchange format that is easy for humans to read and write, and easy for machines to parse and generate.
-It is recognisable by the use of curly brackests.
+It is recognisable by the use of curly brackets.
 JSON is built on two structures:

 1. **A collection of name/value pairs**: In various languages, this is realized as an object, record, struct, dictionary, hash table, keyed list, or associative array.
 In python this is a dictionary.
 2. **An ordered list of values**: In most languages, this is realized as an array, vector, list, or sequence.